ibbaa/keepitup/README.md

 ## Installation

+Starting with version 1.11.0, the app requires Android 6.0 (API level 23).
+Version 1.10.0 and below support Android 5.0 (API level 21).

-The app requires Android 5.0 (API level 21) and should run with all subsequent versions, however it's not tested with all versions and devices.
+The app should run with all subsequent versions, however it's not tested with all versions and devices.

 The preferred way is the installation from F-Droid: